chartist-js/chartist/README.md

 ## Example site

 You can visit this Site http://gionkunz.github.io/chartist-js/ which is in fact a build of the current project.
-We are still in alpha version 0.0.2 and there are a lot of things to do until we are production ready (see version notes)
+We are still in alpha version 0.0.5 and there are a lot of things to do until we are production ready (see version notes)

 ## Version notes

-We are currently on 0.0.2 alpha and we are far away from a production ready version.
+We are currently on 0.0.5 alpha and we are far away from a production ready version.
 Your help is needed!
 Please contribute to the project if you like the idea and the concept and help us to bring nice looking responsive open-source charts to the masses.

 ### Important missing stuff

-1. Cross-browser support (currently only tested on chrome, android 4+, iOS).
-We should support all major browsers down to IE9.
+1. Cross-browser support (currently IE 9- is not tested).
+We should support all major browsers that support inline SVG down to IE9.
 2. Better separation of the library to the demo site
 3. Jasmine Tests!
-4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration)
+4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
 5. Other charts types (bar chart, donut etc.)

 ## Contribution